Here are 3 tips to survive a Lopsided Money Relationship:

 Don’t let the person who makes more money control the money decisions!
 Just because one person in the relationship makes more does not mean they should drive all the money decisions.
 It’s easy for the person who makes less to feel like they do not have the right to speak into money decisions.
 This is not true and will kill your relationship.
 Speak up and be heard!

 We know many of the challenges you have with money, inside your relationship, are the result of looking at money completely opposite from your partner.
 You can understand these differences.
-It starts with knowing your two Money Personalities (take our free assessment).
-Then, learn all the great tricks and tips in our book The 5 Money Personalities: Speaking the Same Love and Money Language.
+It starts with knowing your two Money Personalities (take our FREE scientific & confidential online assessment).

 Leave us a comment below about your lopsided relationship or a couple you know who has one.
 How’s it working out for you or them?